Skip to main content

 Additionally, there are two water parks, Disney’s Typhoon Lagoon and Disney’s Blizzard Beach, located near the popular shopping and dining district known as Disney Springs (formerly Downtown Disney).
 Knowing these distinctions is a good idea so you don’t get turned around driving on property or take the wrong Disney bus to a location you didn’t mean to go to.

-First-time visitors absolutely MUST research while in the planning process of their Walt Disney World vacation.
+First time visitors absolutely MUST research while in the planning process of their Walt Disney World vacation.
 Gone are the days of just “showing up” and winging it.
 This is especially true if you or a family member has not visited the parks in several years.

 Disney World can be a full day of fun or headaches if you are unprepared.
-A travel agent is a crucial part of this process.
+A travel agent can be a crucial part of this process.
 Travel agents are experts with the knowledge to navigate the My Disney Experience app, get popular dining reservations, and know which Disney hotel is best for your group.

 Only you and your group can decide the most important things to accomplish on your Disney vacation.
 Do you have favorite attractions you must do?
 Would you rather spend a lot of time enjoying your hotel amenities?
 Deciding on these plans sets expectations for a vacation with so much fun potential.